 Intuitive Eating

-Intuitive eating is the practice of tuning into your body and making food choices based on what feels good to you without judging yourself or being influenced by diet culture or rigid rules around eating.
-It has been called a practice of non-dieting.
-The 1995 book Intuitive Eating: A Revolutionary Anti-Diet Approach written by Evelyn Tribole and Elyse Resch started the intuitive eating movement.
-This NYT article discusses intuitive eating’s origins and how the practice has been adopted since the 1990s.
+Intuitive eating is the practice of tuning into your body and making food choices based on what feels good to you without judging yourself or allowing yourself to be influenced by diet culture or rigid rules around eating.
+It is also referred to as the practice of non-dieting.
+The intuitive eating movement started with the release of the book Intuitive Eating: A Revolutionary Anti-Diet Approach written by Evelyn Tribole and Elyse Resch in 1995.
+This NYT article discusses the origins of this approach and how the practice has been adopted since the 1990s.

 1. Reject the Diet Mentality